wsibble/ifarith-compilerP5/discussion.md

 [ Question 4 ]

-It is important to be criticial of code style and consistency.
-What are your feelings about the coding style in the compiler as demonstrated here?
-Do you notice any inconsistencies in terms of the idioms used, redundant forms, or anything of that nature?
+This is a larger project, compared to our previous projects.
+This project uses a large combination of idioms: tail recursion, folds, etc..
+Discuss a few programming idioms that you can identify in the project that we discussed in class this semester.
+There is no specific definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

 [ Question 5 ]